actions-marketplace-validations/unfor19_release-action/README.md

 #### Behavior

-Attempts to find `build.sh` at the root folder of the repository.
+Attempts to find `build-script-path`, if the file exists it will be executed.
 If the file does not exist, this action will use a default build process.

-An example for `build.sh` in Golang
+An example for a build script in Golang

 ```bash
 #!/bin/bash